Yoav666s/dnd-wiki/collections/_classes/nornfeld/warlock/the-alter-ego.md

 | 4th | Otiluke's Resilient Sphere, [[!Polymorph]] |
 | 5th | [[!Arcane Hand]], [[!Telekinesis]] |

-# Level 3: Time Loss
+# Time Loss
-Whenever you expend a spell slot to cast a spell during combat, you must succeed a Wisdom saving throw (DC equal to 10 + half your warlock level, rounded down).
+Starting at 1st level, whenever you expend a spell slot to cast a spell during combat, you must succeed a Wisdom saving throw (DC equal to 10 + half your warlock level, rounded down).
 You can willingly fail this saving throw once per Long Rest.
 When you lose time, your patron takes over your mind and body for 1 minute.
 You, the player, control your patron during this time, but your character won't remember anything that happened.
 You cannot repeat the saving throw while your patron is in control.

 Your patron can pretend to be your character, or act completely differently from how your character would.
 Your patron is always aware while you are conscious, even during times that your character is in control.

 When your patron takes control, you gain temporary hit points equal to your warlock level plus your Charisma modifier.
 While your patron is in control you cannot be Charmed or Frightened.

-# Level 6: Personal Growth
+# Personal Growth
-You gain one of the following benefits depending on your patron's chosen personality.
+Starting at 6th level, you gain one of the following benefits depending on your patron's chosen personality.

 **Furious.** Choose between Cold, Fire, or Thunder damage.
 You have resistance to the chosen damage type.
 When your patron takes over, each creature of your choice that you can see within 5 feet must make a Dexterity saving throw.
 A creature takes 2d6 damage of the chosen type on failure, or half as much on success.